Infinite-Impact-Insights/kig.re/_posts/2014-12-31-how-to-use-arduino-nano-mini-pro-with-CH340G-on-mac-osx-yosemite.md

 </a>
 </div>

-## Install it
+## Installation

-* Download the driver (see above)
-* Double click the ZIP file do unzip it
+### OS-X El Capitan Steps

+* Reboot and press  immediately after the chime to enter Recovery Mode
+* Open Terminal from Recovery mode
-* Open the folder ~/Downloads/CH341SER_MAC
+* run the command ```csrutil enable --without kext```
-* Run installer found in that folder
-* If asked to restart, do not restart just yet.
-* This next step is only needed if you are on OS-X Yosemite.
-For older versions of OS-X you do not need it:
+* Reboot.

+<div style="font-size: 7pt; padding-left: 40px; font-decorations: italic;">Acknowledgements: thanks to [http://tzapu.com/2015/09/24/making-ch340-ch341-serial-adapters-work-under-el-capitan-os-x/](this post) for these instructions.</div>

+### OS-X Yosemite Steps

 * Open Terminal Application (it's located in /Application/Utilities) and type this command once you see a prompt:
   * ```sudo nvram boot-args="kext-dev-mode=1"```
   * See [this post](http://www.cindori.org/enabling-trim-on-os-x-yosemite/) if you
     wish to know why we need to run this command.
 I believe you need to do this because the driver is not signed properly, or is simply too old for Yosemite.
 Hopefully newer versions won't require this step and will automatically become enabled.
-* Now restart your Mac
+* Reboot.

+### All Versions of OS-X Including Yosemite and El Capitan

+* Download the driver from here: [CH341SER_MAC.ZIP (256Kb)](/downloads/CH341SER_MAC.ZIP)
+* Double click the ZIP file do unzip it
+* Open the folder ~/Downloads/CH341SER_MAC
+* Run installer found in that folder
+* Restart when asked.

 ## Usage